 Pronghorn are usually located below 9,500 feet in this DAU.
 The majority of pronghorn are in the grassland or shrub habitat.
 Several pronghorn can also be found in openings of the ponderosa pine, pinyon-juniper, or oak brush vegetation types.
-In GMU 68, an increasing number of pronghorn are located at higher elevations, such as in Saguache Park.
-The highest concentration of pronghorn in the DAU occurs along San Luis Creek, near Villa Grove.
-Many drainages in the area provide significant water resources throughout the year, and dominant native vegetation provides quality forage availability.
+Pronghorn associated with the timber-type vegetation could be found in the open areas around La Jara Reservoir.
+The highest concentration of pronghorn in the DAU occurs in the Mogote Peak area, which receives satisfactory annual precipitation levels.
+In GMU 83, the animals are sparsely distributed, with the majority located near the Rio Grande River in the southern part of the unit, or around the Brownie Hills and San Luis Hills.
+This area of GMU 83 can be arid, resulting in low numbers of pronghorn.

-Pronghorn usually move to the south and west facing slopes during the fall and winter migration.
+Pronghorn usually move to the south and west-facing slopes during the fall and winter migration.
 The time and distance moved change depending on winter severity, particularly snow depth.
-The movement to summer range is general dispersal throughout the overall range.
-This movement takes place during the spring, summer, and fall months.
+The movement to summer range is general dispersal throughout the overall range during the spring and summer months.